If you're getting certain benefits, you'll be eligible to apply for free school meals for your child.

 - Income Support

-- Income-related Employment and Support Allowance
+- Income Related Employment and Support Allowance

-- The guaranteed element of State Pension Credit
+- the guaranteed element of Pension Credit

-- Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit
+- a 'run-on' of Working Tax Credit (paid for 4 weeks after you stop qualifying for Working Tax Credit)

 How to claim free school meals